thegeekyb0y/hashnode-articles/cles98lz3000109la04lg8jxf.md

 print(result)
 ```

-In this code, we define a decorator function called `log_function` that takes a function as an argument and returns a new function that wraps the original function with logging statements.
-The wrapper function prints the name of the function, the input arguments, and the output result before returning the result.
+In this code, I defined a decorator function called `log_function` that takes a function as an argument and returns a new function that wraps the original function with logging statements.
+The wrapper function prints name of the function, the input arguments, and the output result before returning the result.

-We then apply the decorator to a simple function called `add_numbers` using the `@log_function` syntax.
-When we call `add_numbers(1, 2)`, the decorator adds logging statements to the function and prints the input and output values.
+I then applied the decorator to a simple function called `add_numbers` using the `@log_function` syntax.
+When I called `add_numbers(1, 2)`, the decorator adds logging statements to the function and prints the input and output values.
 The final line prints the result of the function call.

-This is a simple example of how decorators can be used for debugging.
+This was a simple example of how decorators can be used for debugging.
 By adding logging statements to your functions, you can quickly and easily identify any issues or errors that may occur.

 ## Conclusion